nautobot/nautobot-app-firewall-models/docs/example.md

 ```

 ### REST

-When using the REST GET method to `/api/plugins/firewall/policy/<uuid>/` below is an example output.
+Below is an example response to the REST API GET request for a Policy object at `/api/plugins/firewall/policy/<uuid>/`.

 #### Response

 ```json
 {
   "id": "246a037f-9858-4848-90a5-7ca967a3583f",